antoKeinanen/obsidian-sanctum-reborn/README.md

 ## Disclaimer

 The following theme significantly alters Obsidian's original css, and so is prone to breaking upon new Obsidian updates, as well as being incompatible with custom css snippets, which might require specific adjustments.
+If you have any issues feel free to open a issue.

 ## Recommended Plugins